soumilm/tiling/README.md

 * `display` (type: `bool`; default: `false`): Setting this value to `true` will print out all possible configurations.
 Note that this substantially slows down the code.
 * `rotate` (type: `bool`; default: `true`): This value determins whether to count vavrious rotations/reflections of a tiling as distinct.
 In particular, setting it to `true` will count them as the same configuration, whereas setting it to `false` will count each rotation as distinct.
 * `selectiveCounting` (type: `object`; default: see sub-bullets): This object allows you to count just a subset of all possible tiling configurations, based on the degrees of symmetry.
-  * `leftRightSymmetric` (type: `bool`; default: `true`): Setting this to `true` will include all configurations that are symmetric upon reflecting along the central vertical axis (aka y-axis).
+  * `verticallySymmetric` (type: `bool`; default: `true`): Setting this to `true` will include all configurations that are symmetric upon reflecting along the central vertical axis (aka y-axis).
 Setting this to `false` will exclude all such configurations.
-  * `topBottomSymmetric` (type: `bool`; default: `true`): Setting this to `true` will include all configurations that are symmetric upon reflecting along the central horizontal axis (aka x-axis).
+  * `horizontallySymmetric` (type: `bool`; default: `true`): Setting this to `true` will include all configurations that are symmetric upon reflecting along the central horizontal axis (aka x-axis).
 Setting this to `false` will exclude all such configurations.
   * `rotationallySymmetric` (type: `bool`; default: `true`): Setting this to `true` will include all configurations that are symmetric upon a 180-degree rotation.
 Setting this to `false` will exclude all such configurations.
+  * `perfectlySymmetric` (type: `bool`; default: `true`): Setting this to `true` will include all configurations that are symmetric in all three ways described above.
+Setting this to `false` will exclude all configurations (_unless_ one of the above is set to true).
   * `asymmetric` (type: `bool`; default: `true`): Setting this to `true` will include all configurations that are not symmetric by any of the above three definitions.
 Setting this to `false` will exclude all such configurations.

 #### 2xnFormulae.py
-This file is to be used exactly like to `1xn.py` (either via command line arguments, or by being prompted), and inputting any n will output the number of possible tiling configurations for a (2 x n) grid.
-This is currently counts the total number of tilings, counting reflections and rotations of the same tiling as distinct.
-As we flesh out the mathematical approach to it, we will be able to make these formulae account for rotations and reflections, and hopefully answer some subproblems (for example: the number of symmetric tilings of a (2 x n) board).
+This file is to be used exactly like to `1xn.py` (either via command line arguments, or by being prompted), and inputting any n will output the number of possible tiling configurations for a (2 x n) grid, both when counting reflections/rotations of a tiling as distinct from it, and when counting them as identical.